jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI and Agentic AI? + their differences and their impact.md

 ---
-# What is Generative AI and Agentic AI? + their differences and their impact.md
+# What is Generative AI and Agentic AI? + their differences and their impact
 ---